HitasiPatel/AvOps-complete/docs/QuickStart/ADFPipelines/ADFPipelinesDeploy.md

    ![Json Code replace](images/ReplaceDSCode.png)

-6. Be careful to replace the Linked Service of test RG to the Linked Service of your resource group.
+6. Be careful with the json formatting while pasting

 7. It will not save in case any resource names are different/inaccurate